 If you want to support Atomic Game Theory, Richard is now on Patreon!
 A little bit of crowdfunding goes a long ways, and Patreon support helps pay for all of this content without worrying about site hosting, video and audio editing, or purchasing graphics and design.
 Patreon is also a great way to get a little more involved in Atomic Game Theory and become part of the team!

 Atomic Game Theory began in 2016 as a series of videos on YouTube tying some of Richard’s favorite games together with one of his favorite teaching topics.
 Atomic Game Theory was the natural extension of presentations on Games and Game Theory at colleges like DigiPen Institute of Technology and conventions like PAX Dev, PAX South, and Rose City Comic Con, which were all extensions of instructing game theory courses as a high school teacher.
-While game theory is usually used for topics like economics and politics, showing how it comes up in board and video games is a particularly fun exercise.
+While game theory is traditionally used for topics like economics and politics, showing how it comes up in board and video games is a particularly fun exercise.
+Once these conflicts are brought up in a natural way, they become much easier to see in the rest of the world.
 With AtomicGameTheory.com, Richard plans to put video, text, and audio all to use to bring game theory to everyone who wants to learn.

 In January 2017, Richard launched a successful Kickstarter for The Puzzle Keyring, a guide to puzzle solving for hunts and escape rooms.
 Initially spurred on by the Make/100 Initiative, The Puzzle Keyring is now a set of twenty cards, each detailing a different cipher and its method of decryption.
 The Keyring includes basic ciphers like Morse Code and Semaphore, and more advanced ciphers like Polybius and Book Codes.
 After meeting the initial funding target of $4,000 in a mere six hours, the project generated over 300% of the goal by the end of the month.
 The Puzzle Keyring is currently on schedule to reach 290 backers around the world in July 2017.